 Florence, the capital of Tuscany, is one of Italy’s most beautiful cities.
 As you’d imagine, there is no shortage of activities to do while you’re visiting, so it can be hard to narrow down the best things to do in Florence.
 That’s why we’ve done the research for you and come up with a list of the top 20 things to do in Florence.

 An art lover’s dream nestled on the banks of the Arno River, the Uffizi Gallery is a rare look at a treasure trove of priceless artworks dating from the Middle Ages to the Modern Period.
 Spend a cozy afternoon exploring Europe’s first modern museum, originally curated by the Medici family in the 16th century, taking in the priceless works of art that will be all around you.
+You can book the Skip-the-Line Uffizi Small Group Tour to visit the gallery.

 Today the gallery is still home to the Medici family’s collection, including such famed masterpieces as Botticelli’s “Birth of Venus,” Raphael’s “Madonna of the Goldfinch” and Titian’s “Venus of Urbino.
 Patrons will also be pleased to learn that the gallery’s collection has expanded to include pieces by Giotto, Botticelli, Correggio, Raphael, Michelangelo, Caravaggio, and Leonardo da Vinci, as well as works by other European artists.
 Make sure to schedule enough time to peruse the museum’s rich history and extensive collection spanning more than 45 halls.